 About the Language Program

-Many University of Pittsburgh students begin their language studies in our core elementary (first-year) and intermediate (second-year) programs.
-It is possible for a four-year student to complete the German major by beginning with German 0001 during the first freshman semester.
-The elementary program (day or evening) allows students to interact with German culture, in the classroom or the Language Media Center, for five hours a week.
-The intermediate program (day or evening) provides students with sufficient skills with three hours a week in the classroom or the Language Media Center.
+Many students begin their language studies in our core elementary (first-year) and intermediate (second-year) programs.
+It is possible for a four-year student to complete the German major by beginning with German 101 during the first freshman semester.
+All beginning and intermediate courses meet for three hours a week.
+The sequence is as follows:

 Special Interest Courses: Reading and Professional German